Agricultural Issues Forum

 - Proper grammar, correct spelling and proper editing of text are important.
 The most current edition of The American Psychological Association (APA) style guide should be used for all research citations.
 Adherence to these editorial guidelines is expected to receive maximum points for the portfolio score.

-- Total Portfolio Score: 25 points
+- Three parts, 25 points total

 - Team Presentation